devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform.tfstate
 ```

-It may contain resource IDs, full attribute sets (including anything marked `sensitive`), dependency metadata — essentially a complete snapshot of everything Terraform knows about your infrastructure.
+It may contain resource IDs, full attribute sets (including anything marked `sensitive`), dependency metadata, essentially a complete snapshot of everything Terraform knows about your infrastructure.

 > **Never treat Terraform state as harmless text.** I say this to every engineer who joins a team I lead.
 A `terraform.tfstate` file is frequently the single most sensitive artifact in an infrastructure repo, because it can contain database passwords, private keys, and other secrets in plaintext, regardless of whether the originating variable was marked `sensitive`.

 ## 20. Remote State

-Instead of local state (a single file on one machine — a single point of failure and a coordination nightmare the moment more than one person touches the config), teams use remote backends.
+Instead of local state (a single file on one machine, a single point of failure and a coordination nightmare the moment more than one person touches the config), teams use remote backends.

 Benefits:

 - Centralized, shared source of truth
 - Real collaboration without emailing state files around (yes, I've seen this happen)
 - State locking (see §23)
-- Better access control — who can read/write state is a separate, auditable permission
+- Better access control, who can read/write state is a separate, auditable permission
 - Simpler, more reliable team workflows generally

 Common backend targets: